 - Current weather forecast

-Understanding circuit characteristics and matching them with driver and car capabilities is fundamental when betting on Formula 1.
+Understanding circuit characteristics and matching them with driver and car capabilities is a fundamental factor that anyone who wants to know how to bet on Formula 1 must be aware of.

 Each circuit is distinctive, and should be treated different as each offers new challenges.